JosephiusX/JosephiusX-Node-Bootcamp-Jonas/README.md

 ## 76 CRUD: Updating Documents

-        selecting tour by name and resetting price: db.tours.updateOne({ name: "The Snow Adventure"}, { $set: {price: 597}}) ???? acknoledged but no matchcount and modifiedcount are 0.
+selecting tour by name and resetting price:

+            db.tours.updateOne({ name: "The Snow Adventure"}, { $set: {price: 597}})
+                ???? acknoledged but no matchcount and modifiedcount are 0.
                 ***** mispelled in db Adveture
                 ???? still not working

-        create new properties and set thease to new values db.tours.updateMany({price: {$gt: 500}, rating: {$gt: 4.8} }, {$set: {premium: true}})
+create new properties and give them new values

+            db.tours.updateMany({price: {$gt: 500}, rating: {$gt: 4.8} }, {$set: {premium: true}})
                 // selected tour with price greater than 500 and rating greater than 4.8, and gave it a value of primium with a key of true